bsmith89/make-bml/lesson.md

 This recipe works because "`$^`" is replaced with all of the prerequisites.
 _In order_.
-When building `abyss.png`, for instance, it is replaced with `plotcounts.py abyss.dat`, which is actually exactly what we want.
+When building `abyss.png`, for instance, '`./$^ $@`' becomes
+`./plotcounts.py abyss.dat`, which is actually exactly what we want.

+(Remember that we need the leading '`./`' so that Bash knows we're executing a file in the current directory and not a command in our path.)

 > #### Try it ####
 >